async-globalhack-vi/homeless-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Dependencies

-* Ruby version
+* Ruby 2.3.1

-* System dependencies

-* Configuration

-* Database creation
+* MySQL

+To seed the DB and launch the app:
-* Database initialization
+* make

+To run tests
-* How to run the test suite
+* make test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...